cvicens/openwhisk-demo/README.md

 $ ./02-login-minishift.sh
 ```

-## Deploying Openwhisk on Openshift
+## Deploying OpenWhisk on Openshift

 > If you have your own OpenShift environment, don't forget to login in using the `oc` tool... otherwise you'll get this message: `You need to log in your Openshift cluster first...`